The Complete Guide to Adjustment of Status Through Marriage

 To complete your adjustment of status process, you’ll be required to pay several different fees, beginning with any costs related to your initial petition.
 To adjust your status through marriage, you’ll generally pay $535 to submit your I-130 petition.

 After your petition is authorized, you’ll pay an additional fee to submit Form I-485.
 The fee for most candidates is $1,140 plus an $85 biometrics charge.
 However, both the filing cost and the biometrics cost are waived if you’re submitting Form I-485 as a refugee.

 If you choose to work with an attorney, you will also want to prepare for the cost of paying the attorney’s fees.
 However, while this may appear to increase the total cost of your adjustment, your attorney will help you make the process as efficient as possible, greatly reducing the likelihood of costly errors delaying and complicating the process.

 STATUS ADJUSTMENT THROUGH MARRIAGE TIMELINE

-Pursuing a permanent resident card through this process can be a slow process, and the specific timeline to get a green card and adjusting status through marriage will depend on a range of factors.
+Pursuing a permanent resident card through this can be a slow process, and the specific timeline to get a green card and adjust status through marriage will depend on a range of factors.
 If the U.S.-based spouse is a green card holder, the process generally takes no less than two years, while the process is usually completed in about a year when the spouse is a U.S. citizen.
 This timeline takes all steps of the process into account, such as the USCIS interview, biometrics appointment, and waiting periods while officials review your files.